 However, low correlation to stocks isn’t the same thing as low volatility—gold can move briskly, for better or worse.
 And that volatility actually dispels another popular notion about gold: that it’s a reliable hedge against inflation.
 More recently, yes, gold has helped investors during times of rapidly rising prices, but a look farther back shows you can’t necessarily count on that relationship to continue.

 “In the recent 20-year period, gold generally outperformed inflation and was thus a good hedge.
-But in the 20 years before, gold underperformed inflation and so was a poor hedge,” Campbell Harvey, PhD Partner, Senior Advisor and Director of Research at Research Affiliates, says in a recent research paper.
+But in the 20 years before, gold underperformed inflation and so was a poor hedge,” Campbell Harvey, PhD Partner, Senior Advisor and Director of Research at Research Affiliates, wrote in a 2025 research paper.
 “This is exactly what we would expect when an asset with 15% volatility is used to hedge an asset with less than 2% volatility.
 It is an unreliable hedge.”

 At the very least, though, gold is a pretty reliable source of defense in downturns.
 Upon looking at gold’s performance during 11 major stock market drawdowns, Research Affiliates found that “the price of gold went up in eight of the 11 S&P 500 drawdowns.
 In the remaining three, the price fell but the drop was far smaller than the S&P 500’s.
 Thus, gold provided some diversification benefit and could indeed be a valuable hedge against stock market volatility in the current environment.”